Table of Contents

 Why would you need this model?
-It comes with several features, but perhaps the most important ones are the fact that it offers multiple graphing modes, dashboard support, and does not rely on distributed storage.
+It comes with several features, but perhaps the most important ones are the fact that it offers multiple graphing modes, and dashboard support, and does not rely on distributed storage.
 Instead, it uses autonomous single server nodes.
 The data model used by Prometheus is a multi-dimensional one that offers time series data which is identified via metric name, as well as key/value pairs.

-Data is scraped from assorted instrumented jobs via direct contact or a through a push gateway for short-lived jobs.
+Data is scraped from assorted instrumented jobs via direct contact or through a push gateway for short-lived jobs.
 The information is then aggregated and, depending on what is processed, the system generates alerts or records new time series.

 Components of the Prometheus System

 The Prometheus system involves several components, which include the following: